FelixKleinpeter/isir_internship_project/README.md

   - Use pronouns more than nouns
   - Use verbs and short sentences
   - Look while listening
-  -> Question pool :
-    - Hi "user first name", ready for some questions about your music taste?
-Let's start!
-What do you think about .. music?
-Do you like it?
-    - Then, do you enjoy listening for .. music?
-    - I'm wondering if you like .. music?
-    - Do you like ...
 - Competent
   - Use you words
   - Look while speaking
   - Use you words
   - Use last name?
-  -> Question pool :
-    - The purpose of the questions will be to find which music fit your taste.
-Do you often listen for .. music?
-    - The next question will be about .. music.
-Do you listen for it?
-    - Do you like ...